 ♦ Workplace Health and Safety

-|Our approach to workplace to health and safety is implemented via our HSE Strategy which focuses on four key areas referred to as the ‘4Ps’: Passionate Leadership, People, Procedures and Plant.
+|Our approach to workplace to health and safety is defined by our HSE Strategy which is underpinned by a focus on four key areas referred to as the ‘4Ps’: Passionate Leadership, People, Procedures and Plant.
 We believe that safety performance is a result of investment in each of these four areas.
 IPL has in place a fully integrated HSEC Management System which provides the foundation for effective identification and management of health, safety and environmental risks.
-Based on our HSEC Policy, this foundation is complemented by the corporate commitment to continuous improvement through BEx.|
+Based on our HSEC Policy, this foundation is complemented by the corporate commitment to continuous improvement.|

 Leaders take responsibility for the safety of their people and create the safety culture in which Zero Harm is achievable.
 Passionate Leadership is the most important of the 4Ps.
 We have a governance structure in place to ensure a safety focus across the organisation.
 The Board’s Health, Safety, Environment and Community (HSEC) Committee assists the Board in its oversight of health, safety and environment matters arising out of our activities as they may affect employees, contractors, and the local communities in which we operate.